 Jason has had an interest in illustrating from a an early age.
-In fact, his lame to fame is that, in 1984 and 1986, he won Cadbury's National Children's Art Awards.
+In fact, his lame to fame is that, in 1984 and 1986, he was awarded Cadbury’s National Children’s Awards.
 As you can clearly see, the stuff that the great Renaissance maestros were made of.
-His other lame to fame from that period was having the dubious honour of sitting on Jimmy Savile's bean bag, but the less said about this, the better.
+His other lame to fame from that period was having the dubious honour of sitting on Jimmy Savile’s bean bag, but the less said about this, the better.

 The artistic side was put on a slow burner while Jason pursued his other passion; language learning.
 This led him to sunny España, where he worked as an English teacher and translation for several years.
 After this, he trained to become a web and graphic designer.
 This renewed vein of creativity reignited his interest in illustration.
 However, he would not take this more seriously until he returned to Blighty several years later.

 His style can vary greatly; depending on his frame of mind and the subject at hand.
-It can range from detailed architectural illustrations to off the wall psychedelia.
-Taking a peek through his portfolio, it may appear that he is obsessed by subjects as diverse as the Hindu god Ganesha, French bulldogs, Portuguese black roosters (absolutely nothing to do wth Nando's), Swedish Dala horses and – slightly more unnervingly – bearded ladies.
+It can range from detailed architecturally inspired, to off the wall psychedelia.
+Taking a peek through his portfolio, it may appear that he is obsessed by subjects as diverse as the Hindu god Ganesha, French bulldogs, Portuguese black roosters (absolutely nothing to do wth Nando’s), Swedish Dala horses and – slightly more unnervingly – bearded ladies.

 Jason draws inspiraton (no pun intended) from many sources.
 In particular, he is attracted to the mystique of Indian art, the vivid colours of the Mediterranean, Caribbean and Latin America; as well the symmetry of Swedish Kurbits design.
 He is also a fan of comic book art, especially the adventures of Tintin and Asterix.